mph-shams/MedReserve/README.md

 dotnet run --project WebAPI

+## ™️ Development Team & Task Distribution

+🔵 1.
+Hossein Hosseini (hossein2081)

+🟥Focused on the overall structure, security, and merging the team’s code.

+    🔸 Architecture & Solution Structure:

+    Defined the Clean Architecture layers (Domain, Application, Infrastructure, API).

+    Managed Merge Requests and integrated code from other branches (Merge branch, Update Solution Layers).

+    Implemented IUnitOfWork pattern for database transactions.

+    🔸 Authentication & Security (Auth Module):

+    Developed the Login & Registration flow (LoginCommand, RegisterCommand).

+    Created the AuthController to handle JWT tokens.

+    Implemented ChangePassword and UpdateProfile logic.

+    🔸 Data Transfer Objects (DTOs):

+    Standardized data flow by creating core DTOs: UserProfileDto, ScheduleDto, AppointmentDetailDto.

+    🔸 Medical Files (Download Side):

+    Implemented the logic for Downloading medical files securely (DownloadFileQuery).

+    Refactored and finalized the MedicalFilesController.

+🔵 2.
+Parsa Nasiri (Parsanb)

+🟥Focused on the administrative side, error handling, and making the system robust (Logging/Validation).

+    🔸 Admin Panel & Management:

+    Built the AdminController for system administrators.

+    Implemented Doctor Verification logic (VerifyDoctorCommand).

+    Managed user roles and permissions (UpdateUserRoleCommand).

+    🔸 Infrastructure & Logging:

+    Integrated Serilog for advanced logging (Add Serilog, Log to File).

+    Created the global Exception Middleware to handle runtime errors gracefully without crashing the app.

+    🔸 Reporting System:

+    Developed system-wide reporting queries (GetSystemReportsQuery).

+    Created DTOs for reports (SystemReportDto).

+    🔸 Validation (Specific Rules):

+    Wrote specific validators to protect data integrity (e.g., CreateAppointmentValidator, RegisterValidator).

+    Ensured inputs are checked before reaching the database.

+🔵 3.
+Milad Fazlollah Hamedani (miladdrag)

+🟥Focused on the “Brain” of the application, handling the complex rules and external integrations.

+   🔸 Domain Core & Entities:

+    Designed the database entities: Doctor, Appointment, MedicalFile, Schedule.

+    Configured Entity Framework relationships (EntityConfiguration).

+    🔸 Telegram Integration (External Service):

+    Built the full Telegram Bot Service (TelegramBotService).

+    Added TelegramChatId to the database for notifications.

+    Handled the Telegram.Bot package integration.

+    🔸 Advanced Appointment Logic:

+    Implemented the core handler for booking (CreateAppointmentHandler).

+    Wrote logic for Canceling appointments and Updating Status (CancelAppointmentCommand).

+    Implemented ValidationBehavior (Pipeline) to trigger validations automatically.

+    🔸 Medical Files (Upload Side)

+    Implemented the logic for Uploading files to the server (UploadFileCommand).

+    Created the IdentityService interface for user identification.

+🔵Collaborative Modules (Shared Work)

+🟥Use this section to prove to your professor that you worked as a Team, not just individuals.

+In true Agile fashion, critical parts of the system were developed jointly.
+The Git logs show significant overlap in these areas:
+1 🔶 The Appointment Module (The Core Feature):

+    Hossein: Created the initial structure and Controller endpoints.
+    Milad: Added the complex business logic (Creating, Canceling, Status updates) inside the Handlers.
+    Parsa: Added the Validator layer to ensure no bad data enters the system and fixed bugs in the Controller.

+    Result: A robust, secure, and validated booking system.

+2. 🔶 Medical Files System:

+    Milad: Built the Upload functionality and the storage logic.
+    Hossein: Built the Download functionality and secured the Controller.
+    Parsa: Reviewed and optimized the Controller code during the “Refactor” phase.

 **🔰Git Workflow & Collaboration**

 To maintain code quality and ensure a smooth development process, our team follows a structured GitHub Flow model.
 This ensures that the main branch always contains stable, deployable code.